JeffreyPanotes/post-install-config/README.md

 </p>

-In the settings tab under Registartion Required make sure this is unchecked.
+In the settings tab under Registration Required make sure this is unchecked.